ngernest/mica/README.md

   - Implementation using lists of tuples: `Poly1.ml` (adapted from Jean-Christophe Filliatre)
   - Implementation using lists of records: `Poly2.ml` (adapted from Shayne Fletcher)

+Note: the `x25519` subfolder contains code for a (currently work-in-progress) example -- see `./x25519/README.md`.

 ## Building & running
 This project compiles with `dune build`.